niklasl/clj-rdfa-web/README.md

-# Web Inferface for RDFa extraction in Clojure
+# Web Interface for RDFa extraction in Clojure

-Start an RDFa-to-NTriples web service using:
+Start the RDFa extraction web service on port 3000 using:

+    lein run -m rdfa.web 3000

+During development, use:

     $ lein ring server-headless